iclc/iclc.github.io/_cfp/special/index.md

 ## Algorave performances

-No academic conference is complete without an [algorave](http://algorave.com/).
-We will announce the venue for ours soon.
+No academic conference is complete without an [algorave](http://algorave.com/), a chance to dance to algorithms with friends new and old.

+We will have at least one club night, at the excellent [Wharf Chambers](http://www.wharfchambers.org/) co-op.